Head-to-Head · Updated May 2026

 Botswana

-The world's greatest elephant concentration and zero crowd pressure
+The world's greatest elephant concentration, zero crowd pressure

-Botswana's wildlife density is extraordinary — and it is experienced in a way that almost no other African destination can match.
-The concession system strictly limits the number of vehicles per game drive, meaning you will frequently have a sighting entirely to yourself, without the multiple-vehicle scrambles that spoil the atmosphere at more mainstream safari destinations.
-Chobe National Park has the highest elephant concentration on earth — herds of 200–300 animals are routine at the riverfront.
-The Okavango Delta offers elephant, lion, leopard, wild dog, buffalo, and cheetah in a setting of impossible beauty.
-Predator sightings are exceptional throughout the year.
+Botswana's wildlife density is extraordinary and the way you experience it is what no other African destination can match.
+The concession system strictly limits the number of vehicles per game drive, meaning you will frequently have a sighting entirely to yourself, without the multiple-vehicle scrambles that spoil the atmosphere at more mainstream destinations.
+Chobe has the highest elephant concentration on earth, with herds of 200 to 300 animals routine at the riverfront.
+The Okavango Delta offers elephant, lion, leopard, wild dog, buffalo and cheetah in a setting of impossible beauty.
+Predator sightings are exceptional year-round.

 Zambia South Luangwa leopard resting in a tree above the floodplain